Field Communications

 Field Communications was an American broadcast media company and a wholly owned division of Field Enterprises, which owned the Chicago Sun-Times and the Chicago Daily News.
-Based in Chicago, Illinois, the company owned UHF independent television stations in the United States, with WFLD-TV in Chicago as its flagship and largest-market station.
+Based in Chicago, Illinois, the company had owned UHF independent television stations in the United States, with WFLD-TV in Chicago as its flagship and largest-market station.

 History

 The broadcasting arm of Field Enterprises began in January 1966 with the initial sign-on of WFLD.

 On May 26, 1972, Field sold a majority ownership (about 77.5 percent) of WFLD-TV to Oakland, California–based Kaiser Broadcasting; in turn, Kaiser sold a 22.5 percent minority stake in their station group to Field.
 The Kaiser chain consisted of WKBD-TV in Detroit, WKBF-TV in Cleveland, WKBS-TV in the Philadelphia area, KBHK-TV in San Francisco, WKBG-TV in Boston (owned by Kaiser in a joint venture with the Boston Globe) and KBSC-TV in the Los Angeles area.
 KBSC-TV, which had struggled in the Los Angeles area since it took to the air in 1966, was put up for sale, but a deal could not be finalized until 1975.
 The Kaiser/Field partnership was named Kaiser Broadcasting Co.
 (Kaiser Co.) when the deal was completed in May 1973.

 The Boston Globe sold its minority ownership stake in WKBG-TV back to Kaiser/Field in 1974, with the station renamed WLVI.
 WKBF-TV was shut down permanently on April 25, 1975, after years of mounting financial losses, with Kaiser/Field selling the station's non-license assets to WUAB parent United Artists Broadcasting.
 In turn, Kaiser/Field purchased a 36 percent equity stake in WUAB, which it held until United Artists sold off that station to Gaylord Broadcasting in 1977.